 Is this the third time you’ve been arrested for driving under the influence?
 Is your court-appointed lawyer not helping?
 Then you have come to the right place.
 Law Offices of Clifton Black, P.C. has been defending the rights of Coloradans for nearly a decade.
 We will use this experience to your advantage and formulate a defense plan in your best interest.

 Call (719) 328-1616 to schedule a case evaluation with an attorney at Law Offices of Clifton Black, P.C..
-We represent clients in Colorado Springs, Pueblo, Woodland Park and Cañon City.
+We represent clients in Colorado Springs, Denver, and Littleton.